sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 ---

 # Crew CTF Writeup
-{: .box-success}

 I have to be honest, the set of challenges was exceptionally interesting with reasonable difficulty progression.
-What made me sad though is the lack of recognition for the last forensics challenge (Unfare) and I thought it definitely deserves some recognition and archiving.
+What made me sad though is the lack of recognition for the last forensics challenge (Unfare) and I thought it definitely deserves some love and archiving.
 I highly recommend checking out write-ups for different challenges as well; @, @, and @ produced tremendous pieces themselves.
+{: .box-success}$a

 As always, without further ado, here go my notes.